ACE answers some of your frequently asked questions

 2. Train Congestion

-Even with these occassional delays, ACE is proud to maintain an on-time performance standard in the 90 percentile.
+3. Corridor Incidents Even with these occasional delays, ACE maintains an on-time performance standard at nearly 90%.

 Q – Why aren’t the restrooms serviced between the morning and evening trains?